announcing z06: designed for the track, built for the street

 High-strength Rear Axle- To handle increased torque loads, the Z06 rear axle has been strengthened for increased durability.
 A process known as “shot peening” was employed to make the ring gear of the axle more robust.

 Corvette coupe is the two-seater more enthusiasts choose than any other.
 It’s not hard to know why.
 This American icon is world-class, and the 2001 edition reaches a new level of excellence.
 The already legendary LS1 V8 engine has been enhanced to provide even more horsepower (now 350 hp) and low-end torque over a broader range for outstanding acceleration.
 At the same time, fuel economy also improved from the past models for the 2001.
 Owners had the option between a six-speed manual transmission or a four-speed automatic.
 The exhilarating power of the LS1 V8 is complemented by Corvette’s sophisticated four-wheel independent suspension, variable-effort Magnasteer, massive four-wheel brakes with ABS and second generation Active Handling- all standard.

 The Corvette convertible just may be the ultimate open-air driving experience.
 Since the first roadster in 1953, the drop-top Corvette has captured the hearts of sports car enthusiasts the world over with its very American blend of high performance, dramatic style and remarkable over-the-road agility.
-For 2001 the convertible top has a new-five layer design for added quickness at highway speeds.
-Weather stripping and seating around the door glass are also improved.
+For 2001 the convertible top has a new-five layer design.
+Weather stripping and sealing around the door glass are also improved.